The ALICE experiment: a journey through QCD: The quark--gluon plasma and its properties

 The predictions for prompt D-meson \RAA\ and $v_2$ in the range $\pT < 4$--$5~\gev$ are similar for LGR and LIDO, with and without radiative processes.
 They describe reasonably well the \RAA\ and slightly underestimate the $v_2$.
 This indicates that elastic collisions are the predominant interaction process in that \pT{} range.
 Similar conclusions are drawn from models that only contain collisional processes (TAMU, PHSD, Catania, POWLANG).

 In this \pT\ range, which is dominated by elastic collisions, charm quarks may acquire radial and anisotropic azimuthal flow, due to multiple interactions within the QGP medium.
 Momentum exchanges between charm quarks and the heat bath in such interactions typically have a magnitude similar to the medium temperature, $q^2 \approx T^2$.
 This value is smaller than the thermal momentum, due to the large charm-quark mass ($m_\mathrm{charm}$).
 Heavy quarks therefore experience Brownian motion in the QGP, with a thermal relaxation time, $\tau_\mathrm{charm} = \tau_\mathrm{th} \, m_\mathrm{charm}/T$, that is significantly longer than the thermalisation time of the bulk medium ($\tau_\mathrm{th}$).
 In other words, heavy-flavour hadrons probe the equilibration process.
+At high $p_{\rm T}$, the LGR model underestimates the energy loss if radiative processes are not included.
 The role of radiative processes in describing heavy quark production and flow at higher \pT\ is discussed in Sec.~\ref{sec:ElossHadrons}.

 Hadronisation effects must also be taken into account for modelling D-meson \RAA\ and $\vtwo$.
 Jet fragmentation is expected to dominate D-meson production at very high- \pT, while at intermediate-\pT\ ($\sim$few \gev), recombination effects are expected to play a significant role (see Sec.~\ref{sec:QGPHadronization}).
 In the TAMU model, hadronisation at intermediate-\pT\ is implemented as a process in which heavy quarks interact with light quarks in the QGP, leading to formation and dissociation of broad bound hadronic states whose rates are governed by the Boltzmann equation~\cite{He:2019vgs}.
 In the POWLANG model, a heavy quark propagates stochastically in the fireball, which simultaneously expands and cools.
 Once the heavy quark is in a fluid cell whose temperature is below the decoupling temperature $T_\mathrm{dec}$ of the medium, it is forced to hadronise with a light quark extracted from the thermal momentum distribution corresponding to the temperature $T_\mathrm{dec}$~\cite{Beraudo:2014boa}.